Scala (company)

 Scala is a producer of multimedia software.
 It was founded in 1987 as a Norwegian company called Digital Visjon.
-It is headquartered near Philadelphia, Pennsylvania, USA, and has subsidiaries in Europe and Asia.
+It is headquartered in Malvern, Pennsylvania, and has subsidiaries in Europe and Asia.

 History

-In 1987 a young Norwegian entrepreneur, Jon Bøhmer founded the company "Digital Visjon" in Brumunddal, Norway to create multimedia software on the Commodore Amiga computer platform.
-In 1988 they released their first product which was named InfoChannel 0.97L, which had hotels and cable TV companies as their first customers.
+In 1987, Jon Bøhmer founded the company "Digital Visjon" in Brumunddal, Norway to create multimedia software on the Commodore Amiga computer platform.
+In 1988, the company released its first product which was named InfoChannel 0.97L, which had hotels and cable TV companies as their first customers.

 In 1990, they redesigned the program with a new graphical user interface.
 They renamed the company and the software "Scala" and released a number of multimedia applications.
 The company attracted investors, mainly from Norway and incorporated in the US in 1994 and is now based in the United States with their European headquarters located in the Netherlands.

 The name "Scala" was given by Bøhmer and designer Bjørn Rybakken and represents the scales in colors, tones and the opera in Milan.
 The name inspired a live actor animation made by Bøhmer and Rybakken using an Amiga, a video camera and a frame-by-frame video digitizer.
 The animation, named Lo scalatore (Italian for 'The Climber'), featured a magic trick of Indian fakirs of a man climbing a ladder and disappearing in the air.
-This animation was then included into one of the Demo Disks of Scala Multimedia in order to show the capabilities of that presentation software in loading and playing animations whilst also manipulating it with other features of the software.

 In 1994 Scala released Multimedia MM400 and InfoChannel 500.

 Due to bankruptcies of Commodore and Escom in 1994 and 1996 respectively, Scala left the Amiga platform and started delivering the same applications under MS-DOS.
 Scala Multimedia MM100, Scala Multimedia Publisher and Scala InfoChannel 100 were released for the x86 platform.
 Scala Multimedia MM100 won Byte Magazine's "Best of Comdex" in 1996.

-Corporate governance
+Leadership

 As of December 2013, the CEO of Scala is Tom Nix, who was formerly a regional vice president.
-Nix succeeds Gerard Bucas, who retired after nine years.
+Nix succeeded Gerard Bucas, who retired after nine years.

 Products

 Scala Multimedia

 The first versions for the Amiga computer were a video titler and slide show authoring system.
 Scala was bundled with typefaces, background images, and a selection of transition effects to be applied to them.
-The artwork was designed by Bjørn Rybakken.
-Scala was also capable of working with Genlock equipment to superimpose titles over footage played through the devices video input.

 Succeeding versions of the program on the same platform added features such as animation playback, more effects ("Wipes") and the ability to interact with multimedia devices through a programming language called "Lingua" (Latin for "language").

 With its move to Windows, Scala became more complex and gained the ability to support languages such as Python and Visual Basic.